AustralianBioCommons/how_to_findable_citable_software/pages/01_source_code.md

 - {% tool "github" %},
 - {% tool "gitlab" %}

+- {% tool "alt_to_vcs" %}

-{% include callout.html type="important" content="If you aren't sure, you can check out {% tool "alt_to_vcs" %} to find more version control systems." %}
+{% include callout.html type="important" content="If you aren't sure, you can check out  to find more version control systems." %}

 ## Why?